Making Restaurant Menus Accessible

 - Dignity and independence; Read menus on your own with no OCR mistakes, outdated websites or bulky braille menus.

-As a part of the Supercourse at Ryerson University we had a team of students develop a MenuVox demonstration and an explainer video.
+As a part of the Supercourse at Ryerson we had a team of students work on creating a MenuVox demonstration and an explainer video.
 You can find the explainer video immediately below.

-You can also try the demonstration developed as part of The Accessibility Project.Try Demo
+You can also try the demonstration the students made here.Try Demo

 This project is made possible by an accessibility grant from the Chang School at Ryerson University.